-We are confident that we will have a happy and successful year.
-Please do not hesitate to contact us with any questions or concerns you may have via the office email: email@example.com
+If you have any further queries please do not hesitate to contact us with any questions or concerns you may have via the office email: email@example.com